garudlab/Signature-SNVs/README.md

     ```
     git clone https://github.com/garudlab/Signature-SNVs.git
     ```
-1. [Optional] Go into directory SNV-FEAST and Create a virtual environment
+1. [Optional] Go into directory Signature-SNVs and Create a virtual environment
     Note: to avoid any dependency conflicts, we recommend installing this in a virtual environment
     ```
     python3 -m pip install --user virtualenv"